Amber Hunter

 Best Time To Visit Makgadikgadi Pans

 Although the park is open year-round, the best time to visit depends on personal preference.
 In the dry season (April to November), wildlife viewing is best near the Boteti River.
+Visitors may also have the chance to spot wild dogs during this period.
 The days are hot, and the roads are in good condition for self-driving around the park.
 The wet season (November to March) is best for bird viewing and witnessing the massive migration of animals to the pans.
 Days are typically cooler with afternoon thunderstorms.

 Central Kalahari Game Reserve